 If you have partially used a block of cream cheese, that opened amount that is remaining can still be frozen.
 To freeze leftover cream cheese, you will want to get it into an airtight container.
-I recommend spooning it into an airtight container or tightly wrapping the block if it is still in a square or rectangle shape.
+I recommend spooning it into an airtight container or tightly wrapping the block if it is still in a square or rectangular shape.
 Below is my favorite step-by-step guide on how to freeze opened but unused leftover cream cheese.

 Freezing Soft, Whipped, or Dips with Cream Cheese

 Soft creamy or whipped cream cheese freezes well and it is quite easy to do.
-These methods work for both soft or whipped cream cheese that you buy in the plastic tubs.
+These methods work for both soft or whipped cream cheese that you buy in plastic tubs.
 For dips made from cream cheese, they can freeze well too.
 All three can be frozen.

 If you have an unopened tub, simply place it in the freezer.
 It can last in the freezer for up to 3 months.
-To defrost whipped cream cheeese, place the frozen tub in the refrigerator.
+To defrost whipped cream cheese, place the frozen tub in the refrigerator.
 It should be thawed and ready to use in 48 hours.

 If you have an opened tub of whipped cream cheese that you want to freeze, you can do that too.
 There are two easy ways to do this.
 You can tightly wrap plastic wrap directly over the layer of cream cheese (do not leave air between it or that will cause freezer burn).
-Then place the lid back on the tub and place in the freezer.
+Then place the lid back on the tub and place it in the freezer.
 You can also remove it from the tub and put it in an air-tight freezer Ziploc bag.
 Be sure to squeeze out all the excess air.

 How Long Will Cream Cheese Last in the Freezer

 Frozen cream cheese can last for up to 2 months in the freezer.
-As long as it is stored properly in an airtight container or in its original wrapping for unopened packages, cream cheese will be safe to use for about 8 weeks kept in the freezer.
+As long as it is stored properly in an airtight container or in its original wrapping for unopened packages, cream cheese will be safe to use for about 8 weeks and kept in the freezer.

-Keep in mind, anything that has freezer burn should not be consumed and thrown out.
+Keep in mind, anything that has "freezer burn" should not be consumed and thrown out.
 Freezer burn not only affects taste but also the safety of the product so you do not want this to happen.
 If it does, please throw out the frozen cream cheese.

 How to Defrost Cream Cheese